How Can I Treat My Baby’s Eczema?

 - Moisturizers.
 A moisturizer containing ceramides is the best option for treatment.
 These are available over-the-counter, as well as by prescription.
-Otherwise, a good moisturizer, fragrance-free cream, or ointment such as petroleum jelly, when used daily, will help your baby's skin retain its natural moisture.
+Otherwise, a good moisturizer, fragrance-free cream, or ointment such as petroleum jelly, when used several times daily, will help your baby's skin retain its natural moisture.
 Apply immediately after a bath.

 - A lukewarm bath.
 This helps hydrate and cool the skin, and may lessen itching.
 Speak with your doctor about using an antihistamine to relieve your baby's itchy skin.

 - Topical steroids.
 Over-the-counter steroids like hydrocortisone creams and ointments can help lessen the redness and inflammation of a baby's eczema, when used as directed.
 Though these creams are safe, they can lead to thinned skin and other issues if applied for too many days to the same part of the body.

 - Other topical treatments are available by prescription to ease inflammation.
 Speak with your pediatrician.

 In severe cases of eczema in children, skin care can be complemented with:

 How Can I Help My Baby’s Eczema at Home?

 One of the keys to treating infant eczema is to prevent your baby from scratching.
 Scratching can make the rash worse, lead to infection, and cause the irritated skin to get thicker and more leathery.

 Be sure your baby's nails are trimmed often, and then take the edge off of them with a file if you can.
 Some parents also slip "scratch mittens" onto their little one's hands.
 Others try long socks, tucked in under a long-sleeved shirt, so they're harder for a baby to remove.